ihcsim/promdump/README.md

 [`tsdb`](https://pkg.go.dev/github.com/prometheus/prometheus/tsdb) package.
 Data
-blocks that fall within the specified time range are gathered and streamed to stdout, which can be redirected to a compressed file on your local file system.
+blocks that fall within the specified time range are gathered and streamed to stdout, which can be redirected to a compressed file on your local file system. promdump only performs read operations on the TSDB.

 The `restore` subcommand can then be used to copy this compressed file to another Prometheus instance.